|Original-Odhner Model 127, c.1950|

 The basic addition mechanism is very simple.
 As the rotor is turned, the extended pins on the pin-wheel act as gear teeth to advance the intermediate star wheel, which advances the numeral wheel by one place per pin.

-The numeral wheels are held in position by detent levers, operated by coil springs and steel balls in the cylindrical wells.
+The numeral wheels are held in position by detent levers, which are operated by coil springs and steel balls in the cylindrical wells.
 The vertical arm on the detent lever acts as an escapement to prevent over-run on the final step.

 The carry sense levers.